Simple Motion [2/10]

 for #i=300..0 -=5 { clearScr(); << insert this line only ... (the rest of code)

-Another possibility is to use fillScr(/black) statement.
+Another possibility is to use a call to fillScr(/black) procedure.

 << F2:Prev - - F4:Next >>